 Beam Level Mobility does not require explicit RRC signalling to be triggered.
+Beam level mobility can be within a cell, or between cells, the latter is referred to as inter-cell beam management (ICBM).
+For ICBM, a UE can receive or transmit UE dedicated channels/signals via a TRP associated with a PCI different from the PCI of a serving cell, while non-UE-dedicated channels/signals can only be received via a TRP associated with a PCI of the serving cell.
 The gNB provides via RRC signalling the UE with measurement configuration containing configurations of SSB/CSI resources and resource sets, reports and trigger states for triggering channel and interference measurements and reports.
+In case of ICBM, a measurement configuration includes SSB resources associated with PCIs different from the PCI of a serving cell.
 Beam Level Mobility is then dealt with at lower layers by means of physical layer and MAC layer control signalling, and RRC is not required to know which beam is being used at a given point in time.